-University of Miami aims to build $100-million residential college
+University of Miami aims to build $155-million residential college

-Cranes, excavators and a lot of drilling could be coming to the University of Miami if plans for proposed construction of a new $100-million residential college is approved by the City of Coral Gables.
+Cranes, excavators and a lot of drilling could be coming to the University of Miami if plans for proposed construction of a new $155-million residential college is approved by the City of Coral Gables.

 UM submitted plans to the city for a new living complex, to be built on what are now parking lots between Lake Osceola and Stanford Drive, in an effort to expand the amount of undergraduate students living on campus.